per2jensen/dt-on-ubuntu/README.md

     DT is cloned to this location within the VM: /home/ubuntu/git/darktable

 * Installation
-    Darktable is installed into /opt/darktable
+    Darktable is installed into /opt/darktable within the VM.